-Though terrified to have Brett Kavanaugh making important decisions for our country, I’m not more heartbroken over his appointment to Supreme Court than I am about systemic racism and the millennia-old oppression of women.
-In other words, this heartbreak is not new, though it feels fresh.
+Although it’s terrifying to have someone like Brett Kavanaugh making important decisions for our country, I’m not more heartbroken over his appointment to Supreme Court than I am about systemic racism and the millennia-old oppression of women.
+In other words, this heartbreak is not new.

 Art by Allen Dailey who generously gifted this piece to the public for our usage.